sct/overseerr/docs/using-overseerr/settings/README.md

 ## Services

 {% hint style="info" %}
-If you keep separate copies of non-4K and 4K content in your media libraries, you will need to set up multiple Radarr/Sonarr instances and link each of them to Overseerr.
+**If you keep separate copies of non-4K and 4K content in your media libraries, you will need to set up multiple Radarr/Sonarr instances and link each of them to Overseerr.**

 Overseerr checks these linked servers to determine whether or not media has already been requested or is available, so two servers of each type are required _if you keep separate non-4K and 4K copies of media_.

-If you only maintain one copy of media, you can instead simply set up one server and set the "Quality Profile" setting on a per-request basis.
+**If you only maintain one copy of media, you can instead simply set up one server and set the "Quality Profile" setting on a per-request basis.**
 {% endhint %}

 ### Radarr/Sonarr Settings

+{% hint style="warning" %}
+**Only v3 Radarr/Sonarr servers are supported!** If your Radarr/Sonarr server is still running v2, you will need to upgrade in order to add it to Overseerr.
+{% endhint %}

 #### Default Server